-After university, Regan was not ready to hang up the skates.
-She was offered a professional hockey contract in Vienna, Austria where she spent two years playing for the Vienna Sabres in the Austrian League, Elite Women’s Hockey League (EWHL), and European Cup Champions tournaments.
+After university, Regan was offered a professional hockey contract in Vienna, Austria where she spent two years playing for the Vienna Sabres in the Austrian League, Elite Women’s Hockey League (EWHL), and European Cup Champions tournaments.
 Over the course of two years, Regan scored 30 goals, 51 assists for a total of 81 points in 34 EWHL regular season games and ended up with a plus/minus of +117.
 Regan was also named an EWHL All-Star for 2013/14 and 2014/15.
 During her down time in Vienna, Regan was an English tutor and volunteer coach for the Vienna Tigers U-10 boys team.

 Following her return home from Europe, Regan joined the coaching staff of the AAA Midget Yellowhead Chiefs of the MFMHL during the 2015-2016 season.
-As an Assistant Coach, she predominately worked with the defense.
-That season, the Chiefs went on to win the provincial title for the first time in program history.
+Regan helped lead the Chiefs to win the provincial title for the first time in program history.

 In 2019, Regan was named an Assistant Coach of Team Manitoba at the National Women’s U18 Championships which took place in Morden, Manitoba.
 Shortly after, she was selected to be one of 30 women in Canada to represent Hockey Canada as part of the Women Master Coach Developer program.
 The We Are Coaches program is designed to increase the number of trained women coaches in Canada to provide women mentors and role models for young participants.
 Currently, the We Are Coaches program is delivering Coach 1, Coach 2, and Development 1 clinics to women across the country.